Young professional looks down at his mobile phone while inside a gift shop

 Chart showing what makes up your credit score

-There are five main categories used to calculate credit scores, and each is weighted differently.
-The five factors include payment history, amounts owed, length of credit history, new credit inquiries, and credit mix.
+There are five main categories used to calculate credit scores.
+Each carries a different weight.
+The five factors are payment history, amounts owed, length of credit history, new credit inquiries, and credit mix.
 The more you understand how each factor influences your score, the easier it becomes to build positive credit history.

 Let's review how each factor impacts credit score:

-• Payment history: Payment history accounts for 35% of your credit score, so it’s the most influential factor.
-Your payment history reflects your payment patterns over time.
-It’s used to measure how consistently you pay back debts and loans.
+• Payment history: Payment history accounts for 35% of your credit score, so it's the most influential factor.1 Your payment history reflects your payment patterns over time.
+It's used to measure how consistently you pay back debts and loans.
 A solid payment history shows creditors that they can trust you to repay your debt.
 On the flip side, if your payment history includes late or missed payments, you may appear untrustworthy to a credit card issuer or other financial institution.
-Making all payments on time is essential because late payments can negatively impact your credit score.
+Setting up automatic payments or reminders using a mobile banking app could help you prevent late or missed payments.
+Making all payments on time is essential because late payments can negatively impact your credit score

 Did you know?

-Setting up automatic payments or reminders using a mobile banking app could help you prevent late or missed payments.
-Whether an installment loan or revolving credit account, making payments on time is important for building and keeping a good credit score and avoiding affecting a credit score.
-If you’re trying to rebuild your credit history, focus on making on-time payments and consider a credit card designed to help build or rebuild your credit history, like a secured credit card.
+If you’re trying to achieve a higher credit score, you can focus on making on-time payments and consider a credit card designed to help build or rebuild your credit history, like a secured credit card.

 • Amounts Owed: The amount of money you owe on your credit accounts, called credit utilization, influences 30% of your credit score.
-Your credit utilization ratio is calculated based on the total amount you owe across all your credit accounts divided by your total available credit (the sum of your credit limits).
-The lower your credit utilization ratio, usually means the higher your credit score.
-If amounts owed on your credit accounts are high compared to your total available credit, lenders might think you’re taking on more debt than you can handle.
+You can calculate your credit utilization ratio by dividing the sum of every outstanding credit card balance you have by your total available credit (the sum of your credit limits).
+A lower credit utilization ratio usually means a higher credit score, depending on other scoring factors.
+If amounts owed on your credit accounts are high compared to your total available credit, lenders might think you’re taking on more debt than you can handle, which may lead to a bad credit score.
 To avoid this, you can keep your credit account balances in check by making payments as early and often as possible.

 • Length of Credit History: Your credit history shows the length of time you’ve been using credit.
 This accounts for 15% of your credit score.
 The longer you’ve had credit, the more established your credit history and the more credit references and accounts lenders can use to assess your creditworthiness.
 A long credit history also shows that you can manage credit over time.
 That means keeping accounts open (especially your oldest accounts) can typically help your credit score if they remain in good standing.